TALLEC-Scott/mlrf/tp2/practice_02_README.md

 Then, open the first notebook: `practice_02-00_intro.ipynb`.

+### Data for training

+The data is hosted on my personal one drive and can be accessed via https://1drv.ms/f/s!AmNJyhtb-H-0hIkZ8hvPUj4Vr705Pg?e=hP1f3s

 ## Copyright note
 *Twin it!* material is copyrighted by the original author, Thomas Vuarchex.